jkirsons/CloneKeen/README.md

-# ODROID-GO port of ColneKeen
+# ODROID-GO port of CloneKeen

 Installation instructions are in the /release folder.